drsolve/drsolve-cross/README.md

 ./drsolve -v 3 <arguments>
 ```
 `-v 0` prints nothing but still writes the output file. `-v 1` is the default. `-v 2` restores the debug-level console output and timing. `-v 3` additionally dumps small intermediate matrices.

-For `--comp`: `-v 0` prints only the final overall complexity, `-v 1` prints the per-step / per-method summary, `-v 2` adds formulas and parameter values, and `-v 3` adds extra detail.

 Example:
 ```bash